fmnoise/flow/README.md

 ### Tuning exceptions

-`call` catches `java.lang.Throwable` by default, which may be not what you need, so this behavior can be changed globally by altering `*exception-base-class`:
+`call` catches `java.lang.Throwable` by default, which may be not what you need, so this behavior can be changed globally:
 ```clojure
 (alter-var-root #'*exception-base-class* (constantly java.lang.Exception))
 ;; there's also a helper for that